LT New LOGO

 Price: £

-Buckingham Palace / Kensington Palace
+Buckingham Palace and Kensington Palace

 Eager young Simba just can’t wait to be king!
 See if you’re similarly suited to royal life by checking out a couple of London’s swanky royal residences during your visit.
 Kensington Palace has been home to Princess Margaret, Princess Diana and the Cambridge family, and there is plenty to explore both inside and in the gardens.